 Example Of A Stock Keeping Unit for eCommerce

 To understand better here is a quick example of an eCommerce SKU tracking number.
-For this example, assume you are selling a black t-shirt for men which is of size small by a brand name Zoo.
+For this example, assume you are selling a black t-shirt for men of size small by a brand name Zoo.

-Now in order to add this information and track the product across the inventory, we will need it to be short and quick to read.
+Now to add this information and track the product across the inventory, we will need it to be short and quick to read.
 So instead of the wholes statement, we will use “ZOO-TSH-BLK-M-SML-001”.

 Here ZOO is the brand, TSH means t-shirt, BLK for black, M for men, SML for small, and OO1 is the model number.
 As you can see, the data is arranged in descending order of importance.

 Also, how SKU tracking numbers are created can be very subjective for each eCommerce.
 It is an internal method of tracking the products for various uses and is made to ease the best way that suits you.

 Stock Keeping Units for eCommerce are essential to an eCommerce irrespective of the size of your brand.
 You can use SKUs for various purposes even if you are a small retailer.
 Such as: